confluentinc/workshop-tableflow-databricks/labs/LAB3_data_generation/LAB3.md

 ## 🏁 Conclusion

-🎉 **Congratulations!** You've successfully generated realistic data and established automated streaming to Delta Lake for River Hotels' AI-powered marketing pipeline!
+🎉 **Congratulations!** You've successfully generated realistic data and streamed it into Confluent Cloud!

-### What You've Achieved

-In this lab, you have:

-- ✅ **Generated Realistic Data**: Deployed Shadow Traffic to create authentic customer behavior data that mirrors real hospitality industry patterns
-- ✅ **Validated Data Streaming**: Confirmed that PostgreSQL CDC and Shadow Traffic are successfully streaming data to Kafka topics

 <details>
 <summary>More details about your data pipeline</summary>